beyarkay/masters-thesis/src/03_lit_review.md

 In the 1990s there were three main commercially available products: The DataGlove developed by Visual Programming Languages (VPL)
-\citep{sturmanSurveyGlovebasedInput1994}, the PowerGlove developed Abrams Gentile Entertainment for Nintendo
+\citep{sturmanSurveyGlovebasedInput1994}, the PowerGlove developed by Abrams Gentile Entertainment for Nintendo
-\citep{abramsgentileentertainmentPowerGlove1989}, and the CyberGlove by Immersion Inc \citep{immersioncorporationCyberGlove2001}.
+\citep{abramsgentileentertainmentPowerGlove1989}, and the CyberGlove by Immersion Inc\. \citep{immersioncorporationCyberGlove2001}.
 These gloves were similar in nature, with some combination of flex sensors over the phalanges and accelerometers mounted on the back of the hands.
 They were occasionally used with the Polhemus tracker\footnote{\cite{baudelCharadeRemoteControl1993,